fabric8io/fabric8-docker/README.md

 Dockerfiles to create Fuse containers in docker.io

-Once you have [installed docker](https://www.docker.io/gettingstarted/#h_installation) you should be able to create the containers via:
+Once you have [installed docker](https://www.docker.io/gettingstarted/#h_installation) you should be able to create the containers via the following:

+If you are on OS X then see the [Building-OSX.md](https://github.com/jboss-fuse/fuse-dockerfiles/blob/master/Building-OSX.md#using-docker-on-os-x) document.

     git clone git@github.com:fusesource/fuse-dockerfiles.git
     cd fuse-dockerfiles